ttalpha/ielts-speaking-bot/README.md

 ## User Journey
 ### Part 1

-1. Questions for each part will be generated in advance.
-2. AI bot will ask the questions sequentially.
+1. AI bot will ask a question.
-3. The user will have 20 seconds to answer.
+2. The user will have up to 45 seconds to answer the question.
-4. The user can ask to repeat the question one more time if they haven't answered.
+3. The user can ask to repeat/rephrase the question or explain a word/phrase up to 2 times.
-5. AI bot will automatically move to the next question if either condition satisfies:
+4. AI bot will move on to the next question if either condition satisfies:
-- The user is silent for 3 seconds
+- The user is silent for 2 seconds
-- The user has answered for 20 seconds
+- The user has answered up to 45 seconds, AI bot will interrupt their speech with "Thank you for your answer." and ask the next question
+5. If the user is completely silent for the first 5 seconds, AI bot will say "Sorry, would you like me to repeat the question?"
+- If the user says "Yes", repeat the question
+- If the user remains silent, move to the next question

 ### Part 2
 1. Display the card containing the topic to speak